Aftermath of Retrenchment

 Why did you join the company then?

 Well, the biggest problem was that the recruiter didn't come clean with me regarding compensation and career path.
 Partly my fault as well for underestimating the company's poor rating on Glass Door.
 Most of the bad reviews were from overseas offices so I thought it wouldn't really affect me working in the Singapore office.
-Definitely not true when the organisation chart is flattish, whatever stupid games the top dogs play have a huge effect on us employees.

 Just FYI, the recruiter I mentioned was let go as well.
 What a "perfect crime" it became.